Computably totally disconnected locally compact groups: Introduction

 \subsection{When is a computable presentation unique?}

-Willis \cite[Section 5]{Willis:17} writes that ``it is a truism that computation in a group depends on the description of the group".
-In the present article, we apply our notion of computable presentability of a t.d.l.c.~group to formally clarify this intuition, and also give some examples where the statement actually fails.
+Citing Willis, \cite[Section~5]{Willis:17}, ``it is a truism that computation in a group depends on the description of the group".
+In the present article, we apply our notion of computable presentability of a t.d.l.c.~group to give a formal version of this statement.
+We also give some examples where the general statement fails.
 Viewing a computable Baire presentation as a description, we are interested in the question whether such a description is unique, in the sense that between any two of them there is a computable isomorphism.
-Adapting terminology for countable structures going back to Mal'cev, we will call such a group \emph{autostable}.
+Adapting terminology for countable structures going back to Mal'cev (see below), we will call such a group \emph{autostable}.
 If a t.d.l.c.\ group is autostable, then computation in the group can be seen as independent of its particular description.

-We apply our methods to show in Section~\ref{s:autost} that the additive group $\QQ_p$ of the $p$-adic numbers is autostable, and so is $\ZZ \ltimes \QQ_p $.
+\cref{thm:compCrit} reduces the problem of whether a t.d.l.c.\ group is autostable to the similar problem in the countable setting of meet groupoids.
+We apply it to show that $(\QQ_p, +)$ is autostable, and so is $\ZZ \ltimes \QQ_p $.
 Proving the autostability of these groups requires more effort than the reader would perhaps expect.
 For other groups, such as $\SL_n(\QQ_p)$ for $n \ge 2$ and $\Aut(T_d)$, we leave open whether a computable presentation is unique up to computable isomorphism.